rkbalgi/isosim/README.md

 * Running on Docker - https://github.com/rkbalgi/isosim/wiki/Running-on-Docker

 Iso Websim is a ISO8583 simulator built using golang (http://golang.org).

+It provides
-It provides a simple interface to load ISO specifications.
+* A simple mechanism to define ISO specifications
+* Define servers based on defined specs to respond to incoming messages (rules based on amount etc)
+* Build and send transactions to servers (as a client)
+* Save messages that be can be replayed later

-The specifications themselves are defined in text file (more information on developing your own specs can be found in (https://github.com/rkbalgi/isosim/blob/master/specs/isoSpecs.spec) file which you can use as a template to start with.
+The specifications themselves are defined in text file (more information on developing your own specs can be found in (https://github.com/rkbalgi/isosim/blob/master/specs/isoSpecs.spec).

-You can load an existing trace or create an ISO message from scratch and send it to an ISO host.
+A new front end is being developed in react.
+See [here](#new-development-of-a-frontend-in-React)

 The main program is started by the file cmd/isosim/isosim.go

-### Disclaimers and bugs that I know of
 * __:warning: Please note that this application has been tested on chrome browser only.__

 ### Usage: